Yirranma Place

 Challenge

-Yirranma Place is a new community precinct in Darlinghurst, established by Australia’s largest philanthropic group, the Paul Ramsay Foundation.
+Yirranma Place is a vibrant and stunning new community precinct in Darlinghurst, established by Australia’s largest philanthropic group, the Paul Ramsay Foundation.

 Renovating the building at 262 Liverpool Street, the Foundation wanted to embed their purpose and mission – breaking the cycle of disadvantage – into the local Darlinghurst narrative.
-Their ambition was to create a shared space for purpose-aligned business, locals and visitors alike, to connect and spark ideas. -
+Their ambition was to create a shared space for purpose-aligned businesses, locals, and visitors alike to connect and spark ideas. -

 Approach

-Additionally, their website hosts a series of audio stories which bring Darlinghurst’s vibrant social history to life, adding to the neighbourhood home. -
+Additionally, their website hosts a series of audio stories which bring Darlinghurst’s vibrant social history to life, adding to the neighbourhood's history. -

 Results